FACTBOX-Shipping firms avoid Red Sea as Houthi attacks increase | Headlines

 Iranian-backed Houthi militants in Yemen have stepped up attacks on vessels in the Red Sea to show their support for Palestinian Islamist group Hamas fighting Israel in Gaza.

-The attacks, targeting a route that allows East-West trade, especially of oil, to use the Suez Canal to save the time and expense of circumnavigating Africa, have pushed some shipping companies to re-route vessels to avoid the area.
+The attacks, targeting a route that allows East-West trade, especially of oil, to use the Suez Canal to save the time and expense of circumnavigating Africa, have pushed some shipping companies to re-route vessels.
 Below are companies (in alphabetical order) that are considering or have decided to pause shipping via the Red Sea:

 BP Oil major BP on Dec.
 18 said it had temporarily paused all transits through the Red Sea.